-To structure an Italian sentence correctly it's necessary to remember some basic rules, which we will soon go through in this lesson.
+In order to structure an Italian sentence correctly it's necessary to remember some basic rules, which you will find back in this lesson.

 Remember that the structure of a sentence is never really fixed, but rather changeable according to the communicative intentions of the speaker.